Galaxysplash/LANG/README.md

 ## Lang

-My own programming language
+My own programming language.

-the higher the num of the priority in the operators, the more important the operator
+The higher the num of the priority in the operators, the more important the operator.